kontinuous/kontinuous-core/README.md

 Hibernate session available from request object inside action

 ### Authentication
-It's made as extension of configuration DSL, request object and in future it will be extracted into plugin
+It's made as extension of configuration DSL, request object and in future it will be extracted into plugin:

-### View Templates
-It's just groovy templates.
         ```authenticated("/login") {
             get("/assets/*file", AssetController.at)
         }```

+### View Templates
+It's just groovy templates

 # Sample Application